nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Edit Commands
 #### Edit a buyer entry in the database: `editbuyer`

-Edits a buyer’s details with new information, by specifying the relevant flags to edit.<br>
+Edits a buyer’s details with new information, by specifying the relevant inputs to edit.<br>
 Syntax: `editbuyer INDEX [-n NAME] [-ph PHONE] [-e EMAIL] [-a ADDRESS] [-r PRICE RANGE] [-c CHARACTERISTICS] [-pr PRIORITY<HIGH, NORMAL, LOW>]`

 The `INDEX` indicates the buyer in the [Buyer List](#2-buyer-list) to be edited.<br>